The Value of 1-2-1 Coaching Conversations

 Decision Points

-When you’re choosing between options.
+When you are choosing between options.

 Validation Needs